 - How to Become a Vendor

-2016 will feature 70+ BBQers, 7 bands, pig races, kids’ activities, the 2nd Annual Fire Fighter Cook Off, food sampling and demos, the Breckenridge Distillery Whiskey Tour (advance registration required),the Bacon Burner 6k and the best BBQ you will have in Colorado this year.
+2016 featured 70+ BBQers, 7 bands, pig races, kids’ activities, the 2nd Annual Fire Fighter Cook Off, food sampling and demos, the Breckenridge Distillery Whiskey Tour, the Bacon Burner 6k and the best BBQ you will have in Colorado this year.

 For updates on all things #friscobbq, “Like” the Colorado BBQ Challenge on Facebook.

 Hogback Tickets Are the Official Currency of the Colorado BBQ Challenge